 Supporters Club Man Of The Match, Sponsored by Greensleeves: Liam Molesworth.

-Coleshill: Matt Coton, Josh Webb, Matt Jackson, Joe Cole, Guy Clarke, Danny Tymon, Ryan Edmunds, Joe Halsall, Nathan Waite (Craig Deakin), Reece Leek (Connor Doyle), Liam Molesworth (Pierce Keimbi).
+Coleshill: Matt Coton, Josh Webb, Matt Jackson, Joe Cole, Guy Clark, Danny Tymon, Ryan Edmunds, Joe Halsall, Nathan Waite (Craig Deakin), Reece Leek (Connor Doyle), Liam Molesworth (Pierce Keimbi).
 Subs not used George Washbourne, Chris Gibson GK.

 Thame: Craig Hill, Harry Mepham, David Lynn, Jamie Essex, Dan James, Duran Martin (Tom Ashworth) Liam Tack, Ben Sturgess, Andy Gledhill (Marcus Mealing) Laurence Clark, Harry Scott ( Ben Cullen).
 Subs not used Aaron Jewell, Aston Goss.